-- The tankless water heater will adjust flame output as needed to ensure the temperature set point is maintained.
+- The tankless water heater will adjust its flame output as needed to ensure the temperature set point is maintained.

 - As the hot water fixture shuts off, cold water stops flowing into the tankless water heater and the flame extinguishes.
-The tankless water heater is now off until the next time hot water is needed!
+The tankless water heater is now off until the next time hot water is needed.

 On-demand water heaters can be mounted on a wall saving you ground and storage space.
 They are also much more compact than bulky storage water heaters.